 - These figures are those for people who settle in Chiang Mai for several months (digital nomads, expats…), this is not the cost of living for travelers.

 - This budget includes only the costs we had in Chiang Mai.
-Our total monthly budget still includes items such as taxes we pay in Switzerland, travels, health and travel insurance, which are not included above.
+Our total budget also includes items such as our taxes, getaways, and health and travel insurance, which are not included above.

 As you will have noticed, this is by far our most important expense item.
 I must admit that I was also relatively surprised when I finished my little Excel table with our accounts.
-So I decided to analyse this point a little bit to understand it better.
+So I decided to analyze this point a little bit to understand it better.
 First observation: we drink too much!
 Let’s get to the detailed view:

-- Streetfood and market shopping: Includes all our meals taken on the street as well as in the mini-restaurants from the night market to the university where we go very often.
+- Street food and market shopping: It Includes all our meals taken on the street as well as in the mini-restaurants from the night market to the university where we go very often.
 This also includes our purchases of fresh fruit and vegetables at the market.
-On average we spend 90 Bahts per meal for 2 (lunch and dinner) as well as about 20 Bahts per day on fruits and vegetables.
+On average we spend 90 bahts per meal for 2 (lunch and dinner) as well as about 20 bahts per day on fruits and vegetables.

 - Supermarket: Includes groceries for the apartment such as water, coffee, cereals, milk, pasta, etc.

 - Restaurants: This includes all our “expensive” restaurant outings.
-Basically this is equivalent to 7 or 8 restaurants per month where the average bill is 550 Bahts for 2.
+This is equivalent to 7 or 8 restaurants per month where the average bill is 550 bahts for 2.

 - Beer: Hmmm… An average of 29 beers per month for both of us.
-I would love to tell you that Benoit is the one who pulls the average up, but unfortunately I think that we share the shame quite Christianly.
-Anyway… A beer at the supermarket varies between 54 and 65 Baht (for a drink at home) and between 80 and 120 Bahts / beer in bars.
+I would love to tell you that Benoit is the one who pulls the average up, but unfortunately, I think that we share the shame quite Christianly.
+Anyway… A beer at the supermarket varies between 54 and 65 bahts (for a drink at home) and between 80 and 120 bahts a beer in bars.

 Accommodation in Chiang Mai

-For us, our rent is 11,000 Bahts per month.
-To this must be added an average of 800 Bahts per month for water and electricity.
-Electricity costs are mainly related to air conditioning, ventilation and the consumption of our computers :).
+For us, our rent is 11 000 bahts per month, to this water and electricity must be added an average of 800 bahts per month.
+Electricity costs are mainly related to air conditioning, ventilation and the consumption of our computers.

-The remaining 200 Bahts being our average monthly budget for expenses related to the apartment such as cleaning products, the purchase of a fan, some dishes, etc.
+The remaining 200 bahts is our average monthly budget for expenses related to the apartment such as cleaning products, the purchase of a fan, some dishes, etc.

 Getting around Chiang Mai

-The Songthaews are the collective taxis of Chiang Mai.
+The songthaews are the collective taxis in Thailand.
 They are easily recognized because they are red trucks.
 The concept?
-You stop a collective taxi and tell him where you’re going (without asking for a price!).
-If the driver accepts then you go up and the price is fixed at 20 Bahts per person.
+You stop a collective taxi and tell him where you’re going without asking for a price!
+If the driver accepts then you go up and the price is fixed at 20 bahts per person.

-If the trip is longer than 5km then the driver will inform you of the price to pay before going up (usually 30 or 40 Bahts for a trip ranging from 5 to 10km).
+If the trip is longer than 5km then the driver will inform you of the price to pay before going up.
+Usually, you will pay 30 or 40 bahts for a trip ranging from 5 to 10km.

-It is probably the cheapest way to get around Chiang Mai.
-The disadvantage is that it is difficult to ask for a specific address.
+A songthaew is probably the cheapest way to get around Chiang Mai.
+The disadvantage is that is difficult to ask for a specific address.
 It is better to ask to be dropped off at large crossings and know that often they make detours along the way to drop off other passengers.

-Grab and Uber are well known applications.
-It’s relatively new in Chiang Mai and frankly it works very well!
+Grab and Uber are well-known applications.
+It’s relatively new in Chiang Mai and frankly, it works very well!
 The big plus?
 They take you from door to door.
-And since the system is recent and there is a strong competition between the 2 apps, we very regularly receive promo codes for one or the other application.
-Thanks to the promo codes it is not uncommon to be able to do a 5km ride for free or for 10 Bahts.
+And since the system is recent and there is strong competition between the 2 apps, we very regularly receive promo codes for one or the other application.
+Thanks to the promo codes it is not uncommon to be able to do a 5 km ride for free or for 10 bahts.

-NB: The average shown above is a little lower because the managers of our building suck at math and they have billed us less than expected for the Internet.
-When we told them thex decided to gift us the difference.
+Our average shown above is a little lower because the managers of our building suck at maths and they have billed us less than expected for the Internet.
+When we told them they decided to gift us the difference.

-- Are you alone or travelling with someone?
-Being 2 lowers the average bill for rent, internet and even food to some extent
+- Are you alone or traveling with someone?
+Being 2 lowers the average bill for rent, internet, and even food to some extent

 - What are your expectations in terms of an apartment?
-A room with a bed and a fan in an old building outside the centre or a loft with a jacuzzi in the heart of the action?
+A room with a bed and a fan in an old building outside the center or a loft with a jacuzzi in the heart of the action?

-- Are you okay working from home or would you prefer to work in a café?
+- Are you okay working from home or prefer to work in a cafe?